 \section{Commuting flows}

-In the present section we introduce the main notions concerning integrability and perturbation theory of conservation laws.
+In the present section, we introduce the main notions concerning integrability and perturbation theory of conservation laws.
 For the sake of simplicity we specify all definitions and properties in the case of scalar conservation laws, that is the subject matter of this paper.
-The interested reader will find a rigorous and more general treatment in the paper \cite{AL}.
+The interested reader will find a more general discussion in the paper \cite{AL}.

 Let \beq u_{t} =\partial_{x} \alpha \left(u,u_{x},u_{xx}, \dots \right) \eeq be a scalar conservation law.
 If we assume that the current $\alpha$ is a differential polynomial, then, rescaling the variables as $x\to\epsilon x,t\to\epsilon t$, we can write the right hand side of any scalar conservation law as \beq u_{t} =\partial_{x}\left(\alpha_0(u)+\sum_{k=1}^N\epsilon^k\alpha_k(u,u_x,u_{xx},...) \right) \eeq where $\alpha_k$ are differential polynomyals of degree $k$.
 Here the degree is assigned according to the following rule: ${\rm deg}\,f(u)=0,\,{\rm deg}\,u_{(k)}=k$.
 Clearly if we start from a differential polynomial, $N$ is finite.
 However as mentioned above we also include the case $N=\infty$.
 In this case the equation \eqref{cons1} will be referred to as \emph{formal conservation law}.